NBA Defensive Player of the Year

 The NBA Defensive Player of the Year is an annual National Basketball Association (NBA) award given since the 1982–83 NBA season to the best defensive player of the regular season.
 The winner is selected by a panel of 124 sportswriters and broadcasters throughout the United States and Canada, each of whom casts a vote for first, second and third place selections.
 Each first-place vote is worth five points, second-place votes are worth three points, and a third-place vote is worth one.
 The player with the highest point total, regardless of the number of first-place votes, wins the award.
 Since the 2022–23 NBA season, winners receive the Hakeem Olajuwon Trophy, named after the two-time defensive player of the year winner.

 Dikembe Mutombo, Ben Wallace, and Rudy Gobert have each won the award a record four times.
 Dwight Howard has won the award three times, and is the only player ever to have won it in three consecutive seasons.
 Sidney Moncrief, Mark Eaton, Dennis Rodman, Hakeem Olajuwon, Alonzo Mourning and Kawhi Leonard have each won it twice.
-The most recent award recipient is Evan Mobley of the Cleveland Cavaliers.
+The most recent award recipient is Victor Wembanyama of the San Antonio Spurs.